maggie197/learn_devops/notes_K8s.md

 Node is a physical or virtual machine in a Kubernetes cluster that runs applications in the form of Pods.

+## Kubelet

+Kubelet is the primary node agent in Kubernetes that ensures containers in Pods are running as specified.
+It communicates with the control plane, manages container lifecycles via the container runtime, performs health checks, and reports node and Pod statuses.

+## Kube-proxy

+Kube-proxy is a Kubernetes component that runs on each node in a cluster and manages network traffic routing for services.
+It ensures that requests to Kubernetes services are correctly forwarded to the appropriate backend Pods, enabling communication within the cluster.

 ## Main K8s components

   <table>